hassan-ak/wmd-next-contentful-blogs/README.md

 ### Deployment

-- This Simple Books app is deployed on vercel and can be accessed by visiting following [URL](https://wmd-next-contentful-blogs.vercel.app/)
+- This Blogs app is deployed on vercel and can be accessed by visiting following [URL](https://wmd-next-contentful-blogs.vercel.app/)

   - https://wmd-next-contentful-blogs.vercel.app/